-Much has been said about the possible negative effects of any reward system such as stickers, when encouraging good behavior in a child.
+Much has been said about the possible negative effects of any reward system such as stickers when encouraging good behaviour in a child.
 This article is not about that.

 Instead, reward systems aside, we would suggest that you introduce your child to the wonderful world of stickers even from an early age – not so much as a prize to work towards, as a means of enlarging their understanding and experience of the world and developing their fine motor skills.